yhtang/GraphDot/docs/index.rst

 .. image:: https://readthedocs.org/projects/graphdot/badge/?version=latest&style=flat
    :target: https://graphdot.readthedocs.org/

-GraphDot is a GPU-accelerated Python library that carry out graph dot product operations to compute graph similarity.
+GraphDot is a GPU-accelerated Python library that carries out graph dot product operations to compute graph similarity.
 Currently, the library implements the Marginalized Graph Kernel algorithm, which uses a random walk process to compare subtree patterns and thus defining a generalized graph convolution process.
 The library can operate on undirected graphs, either weighted or unweighted, that contain arbitrary nodal and edge labels and attributes.
 It implements state-of-the-art GPU acceleration algorithms and supports versatile customization through just-in-time code generation and compilation.

 Features